How do I report an accident to State Farm?

 - The insurer will usually request medical records if necessary to evaluate your claim.

-- It’s important for you to provide accurate information about the accident and its circumstances.
-Lying will not help your case, and will usually come back to hurt it.
+- You must provide accurate information about the accident and its circumstances.
+Lying will not help your case and will almost always come back to hurt it.

-The insurer will take all these details into account when determining an appropriate settlement amount.
-This can take anywhere from a few days to several months depending on how complex the case is.
+The insurer will consider all these details when determining an appropriate settlement amount.
+This can take anywhere from a few days to several months, depending on how complex the case is.
 A common delay is asking the claimant for “more information.”

-During this time, it’s important for you to remain patient and cooperative with the insurer so they have all necessary information in order to make an informed decision.
-If you’re tired of playing games with State Farm, get an attorney involved.
+During this time, you will need to remain patient and cooperate with the insurer so they have all the necessary information to make an informed decision.
+Get an attorney involved if you’re tired of playing games with State Farm.
 You can always reach out directly with questions or concerns during this process, and most car accident lawyers will review your case for free.

-Ultimately, an insurance adjuster prefers to get a case settled, as this gets another file off of their desk, but they want to do so by agreeing to settle for as little as possible.
+Ultimately, an insurance adjuster prefers to settle a case, as this gets another file off their desk, but they want to do so by agreeing to pay for as little as possible.

 State Farm’s First Settlement Offer

-You may be wondering what kind of settlement amount you can expect from State Farm after a car accident.
+You may wonder what kind of settlement amount you can expect from State Farm after a car accident.
 Generally speaking, the first offer is usually significantly lower than what you can ultimately get as a settlement.
-State Farm usually operates by “teams,” so you won’t be talking with the same adjuster each time.
-Whenever you call in, you’re likely to be talking with someone that doesn’t know anything about your case, other than what is in their claims management software.
+State Farm operates by “teams,” so you won’t speak with the same adjuster each time.
+Whenever you call in, you’ll likely be talking to someone who knows nothing about your case apart from what is in their claims management software.
 So, it helps to be patient.

-The exact amount of your first offer will depend on the specific details of your case, such as any medical bills or damage to property that occurred.
+Just so you know – the exact amount of your first offer will depend on the details of your case, such as any medical bills or damage to property that occurred.
 Even though they know it isn’t reasonable, it’s common for State Farm to offer less than the actual medical bills as their “first offer.”
-Their first offer is usually meaningless, so don’t get discouraged.
+Their first offer is typically meaningless, so don’t get discouraged.

 Sample First Offer Settlement Amounts

 State Farm typically begins with a settlement offer that is less than the amount requested by the claimant.
-In general, the adjuster will want you to first make a “settlement demand” before they make an offer.
-Depending on the specifics of the case, the first offer can range from as low as 10% to as high as 70% of where the adjuster has the claim evaluated at.
+In general, the adjuster will want you first to make a “settlement demand” before they make an offer.
+Depending on the facts of the case, the first offer can range from as low as 10% to as high as 70% of where the adjuster has the claim evaluated.

-Additionally, claimants should be aware that State Farm will take into account factors such as “fault” and damage when calculating their initial offer.
+Additionally, claimants should know that State Farm will consider factors such as “fault” and damage when calculating their initial offer.
 If they think you were somehow 20% at fault for the wreck, they will generally decrease their offer in line with that percentage.

 How Does State Farm Calculate Settlement Values?

-When determining a settlement value for a car accident, State Farm takes into account several factors.
-They will consider medical treatment and bills, lost income due to the injury, as well as the type of injury sustained.
+State Farm considers several factors when determining a settlement value for a car accident.
+They will consider medical treatment and bills, lost income due to the injury, and the type of injury sustained.

-Medical expenses can include hospital visits, physical therapy sessions, medications, and more.
-Lost income depends on the severity of the injury and the length of time necessary for recovery.
-Note that you will need proof of your lost income.
+Medical expenses include hospital visits, physical therapy sessions, medications, etc. Lost income depends on the injury’s severity and the time necessary for recovery.
+Just so you know, you will need proof of your lost income.
 The easiest way to do this is to get a letter from your employer.

 Medical Treatment and Bills

-When negotiating a settlement amount from State Farm, it’s important to factor in all potential future medical costs associated with the incident as well.
-These can add up quickly depending on the injury sustained by the victim or victims involved in the accident.
-It’s also important to keep in mind that insurers may attempt to discount your bills, so make sure you have accurate documentation of all costs incurred during treatment and recovery.
-State Farm will sometimes “discount” what they think is reasonable for medical bills.
+When negotiating a settlement amount from State Farm, it’s also essential to factor in all potential future medical costs associated with the incident.
+These can add up quickly, depending on the injury sustained by the victim or victims involved in the accident.
+Remember that insurers may attempt to discount your bills, so ensure you have accurate documentation of all costs incurred during treatment and recovery.
+State Farm sometimes arbitrarily “discounts” what they think is reasonable for medical bills.

 Lost Income

-This includes payments for any time taken off from work as well as any job opportunities that were missed due to the injury.
-If you have suffered a permanent disability because of the accident, then you may also be able to claim compensation for loss of future earning capacity.
+This includes payments for any time taken off from work, and any job opportunities missed due to the injury.
+If you have suffered a permanent disability because of the accident, you may also be able to claim compensation for loss of future earning capacity.

-In order to prove your lost income claim due to an accident, you will need evidence such as pay stubs or tax returns.
-It’s important to keep track of all paperwork related to your case in order to ensure that you receive appropriate compensation for your lost income.
+You will need evidence, such as pay stubs or tax returns, to prove your lost income claim due to an accident.
+It’s essential to keep track of all paperwork related to your case to ensure that you receive appropriate compensation for your lost income.

 Type of Injury

-The type of injury sustained can greatly impact the amount of compensation you receive for your case.
-For example, two people might have nearly the same medical bills from an emergency room due to a wrist injury from a car wreck.
-They both have x-ray, the ER physician, ambulance, and hospitals bills.
-One person is diagnosed with a sprained wrist, while the other one has a broken wrist.
-While these bills are close to the same, the injury and potential settlement value is usually quite different.
+The type of injury sustained can significantly impact the compensation you receive for your case.
+For example, two people might have nearly identical medical bills from an emergency room due to a wrist injury from a car wreck.
+They both have x-rays, the ER physician, ambulance, and hospital bills.
+One person is diagnosed with a sprained wrist, while the other has a broken one.
+While these bills are nearly identical, the injury and potential settlement values are usually quite different.
 This is where the “pain & suffering” calculation comes in.
-There are no exact formulas to use though.
-It really boils down to a combination of what the insurance company, plaintiff, and the attorneys think a jury might end up awarding balanced with what the insurance company and the plaintiff is will to settle the matter for.
+There are no exact formulas to use, though.
+It boils down to a combination of what the insurance company, plaintiff, and the attorneys think a jury might end up awarding balanced with what the insurance company and the plaintiff are willing to settle the matter for.

-Similarly, if there’s an underlying medical condition that’s been exacerbated by the car accident, this could also lead to increased (or decreased) compensation.
-In any case, it’s important to understand how different types of injuries may affect the settlement amount and seek professional legal advice.
+Similarly, if an underlying medical condition has been exacerbated by the car accident, this could also lead to increased (or decreased) compensation.
+In any case, it’s essential to understand how different types of injuries may affect the settlement amount and seek professional legal advice.

-In general, the State Farm lawyers are employees of State Farm.
-If you can’t get the claim settled, the next step is to file a lawsuit against the driver that caused the wreck.
-Even though State Farm is handling the defense, they are not actually a party to the lawsuit.
+In general, State Farm lawyers are employees of State Farm.
+If you can’t settle the claim, the next step is to file a lawsuit against the driver who caused the wreck.
+Even though State Farm is handling the defense, they are not a party to the case.

 In short, State Farm’s approach to legal representation is both efficient and cost-effective.
 Rather than paying high hourly rates to outside law firms, they utilize their “in-house” legal teams to handle cases.
-This allows them to keep costs down, while still defending a high volume of cases.
+This allows them to keep costs down while defending a high volume of patients.

 Does State Farm’s offer increase dramatically when a suit is filed?

-Filing a suit can usually, but not always, increase what State Farm is willing to offer to settle a case, so it’s worth considering if you’re looking for the best possible outcome.
+Filing a suit can usually, but only sometimes, increase what State Farm is willing to offer to settle a case, so it’s worth considering if you’re looking for the best possible outcome.

-Generally speaking, when an insurance company such as State Farm is taken to court over an accident claim, they will often be more willing to offer a higher settlement amount in order to avoid further legal fees and trial costs.
+Generally speaking, when an insurance company such as State Farm is taken to court over an accident claim, they are often more willing to offer a higher settlement amount to avoid further legal fees and trial costs.

-However, this does not necessarily mean that State Farm will always settle quickly or at all – sometimes their offer may remain unchanged even after the suit has been filed.
+However, this does not necessarily mean that State Farm will permanently settle quickly or at all – sometimes, their offer may remain unchanged even after the suit has been filed.

 What happens to my auto loan if State Farm totals my car?

-If the repair cost is more than 60% of the fair market value, and if State Farm is accepting liability, they will offer to “total the vehicle” and issue a check made out to both you and any lienholder (your lender).
-However, it is important to note that the amount paid out will oftentimes not cover your remaining balance on the loan.
-Most lenders require this, so check to see if you have GAP coverage to pay the difference in what your car is worth and what is owed.
+If the repair cost exceeds 60% of the fair market value, and State Farm accepts liability, they will offer to “total the vehicle.”
+They’ll issue a check made out to both you and any lien holder (your lender).
+However, it is essential to note that the amount paid out will often not cover your remaining balance on the loan.
+Most lenders require this, so check to see if you have GAP coverage to pay the difference between your car’s worth and what is owed.

 Frequently Asked Questions